kjellm/kjellm.github.com/event.markdown

 end
 ```

-The event store is accessed through Event Store Repositories, one
+The event store is accessed through event store *repositories*, one
 repository per aggregate type.
-The repository knows how to recreate
+The repository knows

-the current state of an aggregate from the aggregate's event
+- how to recreate the present state of an aggregate from the
-stream.
-All changes are done through the *unit_of_work* method.
-The
+aggregate's event stream.
+- how to do changes to an event stream through a *unit of work*.

-reason for this will be explained in the section on concurrency.
+The reason for the unit of work will be explained in the section on
+concurrency.

 ``` ruby
 class EventStoreRepository < BaseObject